Christian Community vs Worldly Community

 John moves on from the reality of the new vertical relationship with God to that same fellowship being shared with other believers.
 This happens as they walk in truth – together!
 But it can only happen after they have a relationship with God.
 So, fellowship happens when two or more people, who know God, walk in the truth of Scripture together.

-Issues of truth are fundamental.
+The call of community (or unity) should always fall on the heels of a call to truth.
+New Testament books are riddled with warnings regarding doctrinal error.
 It is not a matter of being loving vs unloving, nice vs not nice, nor unity vs discord.
 It is a matter of truth vs error!
-New Testament books are riddled with warnings concerning doctrinal error.
-And so, the call of community (or unity) should always fall on the heels of a call to truth.
+And so, issues of truth are non-negotiable when it comes to having true community.

 The perfect example of this is Jesus’ high priestly prayer.
 Notice the order of truth and fellowship.